The CCAT Test Grade 4

 More emphasis is normally put on the non-verbal and quantitative aspects of the test.

-Depending on the needs of the school and any time constraints which they may face, the batteries may be administered all at once or separately.
+Depending on the needs of the school and any time constraints they may face, the batteries may be administered all at once or separately.

 As with other CCAT tests, each battery takes approximately 30 minutes to complete with the whole test usually completed in around 90 minutes.